Creolization

 Creolization is the process through which creole languages and cultures emerge.
 Creolization was first used by linguists to explain how contact languages become creole languages, but now scholars in other social sciences use the term to describe new cultural expressions brought about by contact between societies and relocated peoples.
 Creolization is traditionally used to refer to the Caribbean, although it is not exclusive to the Caribbean and some scholars use the term to represent other diasporas.
-Furthermore, creolization occurs when participants select cultural elements that may become part of or inherited culture.
+Furthermore, creolization occurs when participants select cultural elements that may become part of inherited culture.
 Sociologist Robin Cohen writes that creolization occurs when “participants select particular elements from incoming or inherited cultures, endow these with meanings different from those they possessed in the original cultures, and then creatively merge these to create new varieties that supersede the prior forms.”

 Beginning

 According to Charles Stewart, the concept of creolization originates during the 16th century, although there is no date recording the beginning of the word creolization.
 The term creolization was understood to be a distinction between those individuals born in the "Old World" versus the New World.
 As consequence to slavery and the different power relations between different races creolization became synonymous with Creole, often of which was used to distinguish the master and the slave.
 The word Creole was also used to distinguish those Afro-descendants who were born in the New World in comparison to African-born slaves.
 The word creolization has evolved and changed to have different meaning at different times in history.

 What has not changed through the course of time is the context in which Creole has been used.
 It has been associated with cultural mixtures of African, European, and indigenous (in addition to other lineages in different locations) ancestry (e.g. Caribbeans).
 Creole has pertained to "African-diasporic geographical and historical specificity".
 With globalization, creolization has undergone a "remapping of worlds regions", or as Orlando Patterson would explain, "the creation of wholly new cultural forms in the transnational space, such as 'New Yorican' and Miami Spanish".
 Today, creolization refers to this mixture of different people and different cultures that merge to become one.